gohanko/yiikuochong.com/content/posts/reverse-engineering-hi-hive-community/index.md

 > NOTE: Through comparing v1.0.2 and v2.3.1, I found out that `API_DOMAIN` is not pointing to `www.silverlakemobility.com` anymore, it is now pointing to `www.hi-hive.com`.

-To implement the application, we only need to figure out some of the endpoints.
+To implement the application, I only need to figure out some of the endpoints.

 The API endpoints relevant to us are: